Kiran Kumar, M.D.

 Biography

-Kiran Kumar, M.D., M.B.A., is an Assistant Professor at UT Southwestern Medical Center and Chief of Lymphoma and Pediatrics Radiation Oncology Services.
-He specializes in the treatment of pediatric, lymphoma, and central nervous system cancers through the use of radiation therapies.
+Kiran Kumar, M.D., M.B.A., is an Associate Professor at UT Southwestern Medical Center.
+He is Chief of the Lymphoma and Pediatrics Radiation Oncology Services, and specializes in the treatment of pediatric, sarcoma, lymphoma, and central nervous system (CNS) cancers through the use of radiation therapies.

 Education & Training